zaghem1234/AtilQ-Hospitality-Insights/README.md

 ### Key Learnings:

 **Custom Visuals:**

 Developed a calendar-style visual using the matrix table, enhancing date-based analysis capabilities for bookings and revenue trends.

 **Business Understanding:**

 Gained insights into hotel cancellation policies, noting that:
-----Most hotels offer zero cancellation charges if canceled more than 3 months in advance.
+- Most hotels offer zero cancellation charges if canceled more than 3 months in advance.
-----Post this period, cancellation charges typically range from 60% to 90% of the booking amount.
+- Post this period, cancellation charges typically range from 60% to 90% of the booking amount.

 **Power BI Techniques:**

-----Implemented Bookmarks and Selection Pane for interactive report navigation and storytelling.
+- Implemented Bookmarks and Selection Pane for interactive report navigation and storytelling.
-----Applied a consistent color palette throughout the dashboard to maintain visual coherence.
+- Applied a consistent color palette throughout the dashboard to maintain visual coherence.

-________________________________________
-###Data Insights:###
+### Data Insights:

 **Top Performing City:**

 Mumbai led in revenue generation with ₹669 Million, followed by Bangalore, Hyderabad, and Delhi.

 **Property Performance:**

---AtliQ Exotica outperformed all 7 property types with:
+- AtliQ Exotica outperformed all 7 property types with:
------->Revenue: ₹320 Million
+- Revenue: ₹320 Million
------->Rating: 3.62
+- Rating: 3.62
------->Occupancy: 57%
+- Occupancy: 57%
------->Cancellation Rate: 24.4%
+- Cancellation Rate: 24.4%
------->AtliQ Bay achieved the highest occupancy rate of 66%.
+- AtliQ Bay achieved the highest occupancy rate of 66%.

 **Time-Based Insights:**

-----Week 24 registered the highest revenue of ₹139.6 Million across the timeline.
+- Week 24 registered the highest revenue of ₹139.6 Million across the timeline.

 **City Performance Comparison:**

-----Delhi ranks highest in both occupancy and customer ratings, followed by Hyderabad, Mumbai, and Bangalore.
+- Delhi ranks highest in both occupancy and customer ratings, followed by Hyderabad, Mumbai, and Bangalore.

 **Revenue Losses:**

-----AtliQ hotels faced a revenue loss of ₹298 Million due to cancellations.
+- AtliQ hotels faced a revenue loss of ₹298 Million due to cancellations.

 **Room Type Trends:**
-----Elite rooms received the most bookings, but also experienced the highest cancellation rate.
+- Elite rooms received the most bookings, but also experienced the highest cancellation rate.